 Over the last decade, hailstorms have caused over $5 billion in insured damage.
 Commercial properties account for a significant portion of this damage, often seeing damage to their roof’s integrity.
 This damage comes in many shapes and forms and can be hard to identify at times.

-Here are some signs of damage you can look for after a hailstorm hits your roof:
+Here are some signs of damage you can look for after a hailstorm hits your commercial roof: